 There are hundreds of car accidents that occur every day across America, and rear-end collisions are just one of them.
 They are not always quite as dangerous as other types of car accidents, but that does not mean that they are not dangerous at all.
 And like any car accident, a rear-end collision can cause both physical and financial problems for all involved.
 However, the people involved in these accidents who did not cause them do have a solution that can solve the financial problems caused by the collision.

 Victims of car accidents caused by the negligence of another are entitled to receive compensation from the at-fault driver’s insurance company.
-But in order to get a fair settlement, they will need the help of an experienced car accident attorney.
+But in order to get a fair settlement for a car accident, they will need the help of an experienced car accident attorney.
 At Bernheim, Kelley, Batista, and Bliss, LLC, our team of attorneys have decades of experience helping victims of car accidents.
 We are not afraid to take on the insurance companies in order to maximize the settlement amount for our clients.
 So if you were the victim of a rear-end collision in Fort Lauderdale, contact us as soon as possible so that we can give you the help you need.

 The Dangers of Rear-End Collisions

 A rear-end collision occurs when a trailing vehicle collides with the vehicle ahead of it.
 Since the people in the vehicle that is struck in the collision will usually be unaware that an accident is about to happen, they are generally not able to brace themselves in time.
 That violent and sudden impact can cause severe neck and spinal injuries to those in the vehicle.
 A rear-end collision typically causes soft tissue damage to the victim at lower speeds, rather than the more serious bone fractures and internal damage that you see in other types of car accidents, but those types of injuries can be extremely severe as well.
 In addition, a high-speed rear-end collision can be catastrophic to everyone involved.